 For instance, at the back it shows the battery level – blue, modern-looking vertical bars on the right side that seem to be emanating from the battery sign – and the speed gears on the left.

-This device is easy to use because of the one-button operation.
-The only other is the on/off switch is at the base of the handle – something we have seen in Hypervolt and similar guns.
+The Opove massage gun M3 Pro is easy to use due to its one-button operation.
+The only other is the on/off switch at the base of the handle – something we have seen in Hypervolt and similar guns.

 On a back-panel, there is the main central button that you use to activate the device and set the desired speed gear.

-The speed gear indicators are clear to see, albeit the blue LEDs might feel a bit too dark.
-Compared to the previous model, there are no digits displayed (those used to take a large part of the LCD – calculator-like font).
+The speed level indicators are clear to see, albeit the blue LEDs may feel too dark.
+Compared to the previous model, no digits are displayed (those used to take up a large part of the LCD – calculator-like font).

-Here, everything feels somewhat modern, and the device look quite slick for a T-shaped gun.
+Here, everything feels somewhat modern, and the M3 Pro Opove looks quite slick for a T-shaped massage gun.
 We also like the device’s hidden vents, another small but nice touch.

-The M3 Pro comes with 6 nicely varied attachments.
+The Opove M3 massage gun comes with 6 nicely varied Opove attachments.
 Here’s what we thought about them:

-Apart from the attachments we found the instructions pamphlet which we thought was good because of the clear language used.
+Apart from the Opove attachments, we found the instructions pamphlet, which we thought was good because of the clear language used.

 It has instructions on how to use the device, information about the massage applicators and general safety stuff.